mikedelgaudio/tipsy/README.md

 The roadmap provides a high level storyboard of future for the Tipsy project.

-### Currently: v0.4.0-beta
+### Currently: v1.0.0

 Migrate Redux to MobX:
-- [ ] When resetting an app always generate a new uuidv4() to ensure error classes reset.
 - [ ] Debounce inputs to prevent numerous state calls
-- [ ] Ensure multiple calls to save state subscriber is not taking too many calls
 - [ ] Disallow the removal of all products for a person (look into Redux entities instead of looping through array)
 - [ ] Determine why some state functions required `undefined` as type safe
-- [ ] Investigate how to reduce calls in `math.ts`; this may involve redesigning the store to search by key.
+- [ ] Add functionality to restore error toasts from previous session

 ### Backlog

 - [ ] Add undo functionality